 What happens when a 0 percent intro APR ends?

-What happens when your 0 percent APR offer ends?
-When your interest-free period ends, your account converts to the terms outlined in your card agreement.
-You won’t owe any “back-interest”—but from that day forward, you’ll begin accruing interest charges on the outstanding balance in line with your agreement.
+When your 0 percent APR offer ends, your account converts to the terms outlined in your card agreement.
+You won’t owe any “back-interest”—but from that day forward, you’ll begin accruing interest charges on the outstanding balance.

 How to choose a 0 percent intro APR card

-The best zero-interest credit cards offer 0 percent intro APR rates that last for at least a year, giving you plenty of time to catch up on old debt or pay off a new purchase.
-That said, these kinds of zero percent APR offers aren’t always extended to every borrower.
+The best zero interest credit cards offer 0 percent intro APR rates that last for at least a year, giving you plenty of time to catch up on old debt or pay off a new purchase.
+That said, these kinds of 0 percent APR offers aren’t always extended to every borrower.
 Generally, you’ll need good or excellent credit to qualify.
 So check your credit score before you apply, and consider building your credit before taking advantage of one of these top offers.

 When choosing a 0 percent intro APR card, make sure you check not only the length of the intro interest rate but also the APR that will be applied after the promotional period ends.
 Even if you’re planning on paying off your purchases and balance transfers during the 0 percent APR period, life can happen—which is why it’s a good idea to be as prepared as possible.